Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Implement of MS-PINN

-According to \cite{wainwright2019high}, we can give the uniform law via the Rademacher complexity. \begin{lemma} Let $\mathcal{F}$ be a b-uniformly bounded class of integrable real-valued functions with domain $\Omega$, for any postive integer $n \geq 1$ and any scalar $\delta \geq 0$, we have
+According to \cite{wainwright2019high}, we use Lemma \ref{lem:Uniform laws of large numbers-Rademacher} and propose the following theorem about the Rademacher complexity. \begin{lemma} Let $\mathcal{F}$ be a b-uniformly bounded class of integrable real-valued functions with domain $\Omega$, for any postive integer $n \geq 1$ and any scalar $\delta \geq 0$, we have

-with probability at least $1-exp(-\frac{n\delta^2}{2b^2})$.
+with probability at least $1-exp\left(-\frac{n\delta^2}{2b^2}\right)$.

 \end{lemma}